Skip to content

 November 14, 2013 Erik Singerdeep in the weeds, Jabba the Hutt, Oral posture, rhoticity, Skinner, Vocal tract posture

 Kim Mappleswitch writes: At The High Standards Academy of Dramatic Art (HSADA) we’re required to teach Standard Stage as a basis for learning IPA.
 I have asked the faculty here how they teach the /ɜ˞/ sound.
-On one hand – […]
+On one hand – it’s that the tongue tip stays behind the lower teeth […]

 Read more